-Safeguarding Inspection and Audit (SIA) is forecast to underspend by £1.769m in 2016/17, which relates to staff costs across the service, and in particular vacant posts covered by agency staff for which the costs are included within Children's Social Care.
+Safeguarding Inspection and Audit (SIA) is forecast to underspend by £1.645m in 2016/17, of which £1.562m relates to staff costs across the service, and in particular vacant posts covered by agency staff for which the costs are included within Children's Social Care, and £0.143m relates to over recovery of income, offset by £0.061m of overspends on non-staff costs.
 The cost of all agency staff recruited to social work related posts following the Ofsted inspection in 2015/16 and non-staff costs incurred in response to the Ofsted inspection, are recorded against the Children's Social Care budget in order to identify and track additional costs arising from the inspection.